 For the contest, stakes will be placed 100 feet away from each other.
 The slope from the lowest stake to the highest stake will be estimated.
-No transits or other commercial slope-determining devices may be used except by the judges of the contest.
+No transits or other commercial slope-determining devices may be used except by the contest judges.
 Participants must determine a method comfortable for them to use to estimate slope consistently.